 2. Do the Historic Kingston Walk

-Other great ways to find out about Kingston’s past is to visit Kingston Museum or see Kingston Society’s website for the latest on The Kingston Heritage Open Days on Thursday 10 to Sunday 13 September 2015.
+Other great ways to find out about Kingston’s past is to visit Kingston Museum or see Kingston Society’s website.

 You can’t really talk about things to do in Kingston without mentioning shopping.
 Like most market towns, Kingston’s layout makes it easy to navigate and much of it is pedestrianised.
 It has a main high street, a picturesque ancient market square, a shopping mall (Bentall Centre) and a vintage shopping area on London Road, all connected by small streets packed with cafes and small independents.
 Kingston is hugely popular as a shopping destination and has really blossomed in the last couple of years with the refurbishment of the Market Place and an explosion of great new places to eat.
 For more information about shopping in Kingston see Shopping.